black-sliver/evermizer/guide.md

 or [a maptracker](https://github.com/Cyb3RGER/evermizer-tracker-package) if you don't know them all.

 ### NPCs
-Not randomized, please use [vgmaps](https://vgmaps.com/Atlas/SuperNES/index.htm#SecretOfEvermore) for now.
+Not randomized yet, please use [vgmaps](https://vgmaps.com/Atlas/SuperNES/index.htm#SecretOfEvermore) for now.

 ## General Strats